Personalized DNA Vaccine in Treating Patients with Pancreatic Cancer Who Have Undergone Surgery and Received Chemotherapy

 - Patients who have had a stent placed for biliary obstruction can be included in the study provided serum bilirubin at time of enrollment is within protocol limits

 - Women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control, abstinence) prior to study entry and for the duration of study participation; should a woman become pregnant or suspect she is pregnant while participating in this study, she must inform her treating physician immediately

 - Able to understand and willing to sign an Institutional Review Board (IRB) approved written informed consent document

-- At eligibility recheck prior to vaccination, the above criteria must be met plus: * Completed adjuvant chemotherapy: ** Initiation of adjuvant chemotherapy within 12 weeks of surgery ** Completion of at least 4 months of adjuvant chemotherapy with gemcitabine/capecitabine or similar adjuvant chemotherapy at the discretion of the patient’s medical oncologist ** Additional chemoradiation therapy as recommended by the patient’s medical oncologist ** Reimaging within 4 weeks of last dose of chemotherapy demonstrates no evidence of recurrent disease and CA 19-9 is less than 92.5 u/mL ** Dose modifications and/or delays in adjuvant chemotherapy is at the discretion of the treating physician * Neoadjuvant chemotherapy is exclusionary * There is a 1 week washout prior to day 1 of vaccine for patients on daily systemic steroids at doses exceeding 10 mg prednisone
+- Patients may be consented prior to receiving adjuvant therapy, or during the course of adjuvant therapy.
+Adjuvant therapy must meet the following criteria below for enrollment to the trial: * Initiation of adjuvant chemotherapy within 12 weeks of surgery * Completion of at least 4 months of adjuvant chemotherapy with gemcitabine/capecitabine or similar adjuvant chemotherapy at the discretion of the patient’s medical oncologist * Additional chemoradiation therapy as recommended by the patient’s medical oncologist * Reimaging within 4 weeks of last dose of chemotherapy demonstrates no evidence of recurrent disease and CA 19-9 is less than 92.5 u/mL * Dose modifications and/or delays in adjuvant chemotherapy is at the discretion of the treating physician * There is a 1 week washout prior to day 1 of vaccine for patients on daily systemic steroids at doses exceeding 10 mg prednisone

 - Evidence of neuroendocrine tumor, duodenal adenocarcinoma, or ampullary adenocarcinoma